osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

 title: Monitor Kubernetes Workloads with Kuantifier
-DateReviewed: 2024-08-16
+DateReviewed: 2024-02-07

 Monitoring Kubernetes Workloads with Kuantifier
 ===============================================

 Workload jobs run via Kubernetes will not integrate with [Gratia accounting](./troubleshooting-gratia/) by default.
-To report contributions to OSG made via Kubernetes, the [Kuantifier](kuantifier-github) helm chart can be installed into your cluster.
+To report contributions to OSG made via Kubernetes, install the [Kuantifier](kuantifier-github) helm chart on your cluster.

 Before Starting
 ---------------